preloader

 Overview

-Eventhough Microcks promotes a contract first approach for defining mocks, in real-life it may be difficult starting that way without a great maturity on API and Service contracts.
-You often need to play a bit with a fake API to really figure out their needs and how you should then design API contract.
-In order to help with this situation, Microcks offers the ability to directly generate an API that you may use as a sandbox.
+Even though Microcks promotes a contract-first approach for defining mocks, starting that way in real life may be difficult without a great maturity in API and Service contracts.
+You often need to play a bit with a fake API to really figure out their needs and how you should design an API contract.
+To help with this situation, Microcks offers the ability to directly generate an API that you may use as a sandbox.

 This guide shows you how Microcks is able to easily generate, in a few clicks: